 - Not "Get started" but "Book your free strategy call"

-- New subscribers: Welcome sequences that explain who you are, what you do, and what they'll get from staying subscribed
+- New subscribers: Welcome sequences explaining who you are and what they'll get

 - Engaged but not purchased: Case studies, product comparisons, objection-handling content